 Mediation Attorney Serving Everett And Snohomish County

 As your life goes through the upheaval of a divorce or other family law issue, any control that you can have over the process can be beneficial.
-In order to help my clients remain in control, we encourage them to come to an agreement through mediation.
+In order to help our clients remain in control, we encourage them to come to an agreement through mediation.

 Snohomish Family Law Mediation

 In Snohomish County, mediation is required in most divorce and family law-related cases, with limited exceptions.
 The process is designed to help parties resolve their differences without having to go through the time and expense of a trial.
-Some of the things we often discuss with my clients in regard to mediation include:
+Some of the things we often discuss with our clients in regard to mediation include:

 - A neutral third party, the mediator, facilitates the process.